 In October 2014, Johnny Herford created the central role of Josef K in the World Premiere of The Trial by Philip Glass at the Royal Opera House, Covent Garden, in a co-production with Music Theatre Wales – The Trial is an operatic adaptation of the Franz Kafka novel of the same title.
 “Josef K” also marked Johnny’s German debut at Magdeburg Oper in 2014 and he went on to perform this role in the opera’s Romanian premiere in Craiova.
 In recognition of his performance, Johnny was nominated for the Welsh Theatre Award for Best Male Performance in an Opera in 2015

-His current and recent engagements include the UK Premiere of Passion by Pascal Dusapin at the Queen Elizabeth Hall, London and on tour with Music Theatre Wales; his debut at the Teatro dell'Opera di Roma as the Novice's Friend Billy Budd in a production by Deborah Warner; Mr Lockwood Wuthering Heights for the Opéra National de Lorraine; Samuel The Pirates of Penzance at English National Opera; he sang a major role in Peter Eötvös’s The Golden Dragon for Music Theatre Wales at the Buxton Festival and on tour throughout the United Kingdom and South Korea.
+His current and recent engagements include his US debut for Opera Philadelphia creating the title role in Denis and Katya by Philip Venables; the UK Premiere of Passion by Pascal Dusapin at the Queen Elizabeth Hall, London and on tour with Music Theatre Wales; his debut at the Teatro dell'Opera di Roma as the Novice's Friend Billy Budd in a production by Deborah Warner; Mr Lockwood Wuthering Heights for the Opéra National de Lorraine; Samuel The Pirates of Penzance at English National Opera; he sang a major role in Peter Eötvös’s The Golden Dragon for Music Theatre Wales at the Buxton Festival and on tour throughout the United Kingdom and South Korea.
 He joined Welsh National Opera for their production of The Merchant of Venice; he understudied the title role of Pelléas et Mélisande for Garsington Opera and for WNO on tour in Hong Kong.

 Further appearances on the operatic stage have included his French debut as Kuligin Katya Kabanova for Opéra de Dijon, and a re-invitation for The Traveller in a new production of The Curlew River; his debut with Scottish Opera in their Highlights Tour; Nikitsch in Mussorgsky’s Boris Godunov with Jakub Hrůša and the Philharmonia Orchestra; Le Officier Les Dialogues des Carmélites and Lieutenant de Verbois Fortunio for Grange Park Opera; and as the Speaker The Magic Flute and Emireno Ottone for English Touring Opera.